It’s hard to not be John John Florence fan.

 So, nothing like your standard sailing YouTube blog then.

-Sure, it’s nice to have a million bucks to spend on a plaything, but you can’t but feel John John would be out on a borrowed Hobie Cat if he wasn’t filthy rich.
+Sure, it’s nice to have a million bucks to spend on a plaything, but you can’t help but feel John John would be out on a borrowed Hobie Cat if he wasn’t filthy rich.